-Based on the US Geological Survey (USGS) 2024 report (pubs.usgs.gov/periodicals/mcs2024/mcs2024-nickel.pdf), the proposed Tamarack Mine will make NO difference in the global supply of nickel but only serve to increase profits for Rio Tinto, a large foreign mining company.
-The USGS report shows that currently, only 0.47% of the world’s supply of nickel comes from the US (primarily from Michigan Eagle Mine).
+Based on the US Geological Survey (USGS) 2025 report (pubs.usgs.gov/periodicals/mcs2025/mcs2025-nickel.pdf), the proposed Tamarack Mine will make NO difference in the global supply of nickel but only serve to increase profits for Rio Tinto, a large foreign mining company.
+The USGS report shows that currently, only 0.22% of the world’s supply of nickel comes from the US (primarily from Michigan Eagle Mine).

-In fact, the US only possesses 0.26% of the worldwide reserves of nickel (in Michigan and Tamarack).
-Right now, the Eagle mine is shipping their nickel to Canada for processing where it sold on the global markets (primarily to China).
+In fact, the US only possesses 0.24% of the worldwide reserves of nickel (in Michigan and Tamarack).
+Right now, the Eagle mine is shipping their nickel to Canada for processing where it sold on the global markets.
 It is likely that Talon will do the same as nickel is engineered out of EV batteries (see tamarackwateralliance.org/evs.html).
 Instead of shipping this nickel onto global markets / China, should we not save our meager reserves for the future?
 Are the profits for Rio Tinto worth the destructive impacts of sulfide mining?

 Many organizations have noted that anytime a sulfide mine has been built in a water rich area, the water has been contaminated.
 Of course, new mines open over time so no single reference can ever be "up to date" in support of this statement.
 Nevertheless, we can show that no mine has been found to not contaminate the local water based environment, particularly in wetland areas.

-Thus we have not found a Nickel / Copper mine that has not polluted.
+Thus we have not found a high sulfide Nickel / Copper mine in wetland areas that has not polluted.
 Some people raise the question as to whether the Wisconsin Flambeau mine or Michigan Eagle mine have polluted the local environment or not.

-The Flambeau Mine was a very small open pit mine (32 acre pit) on a 161 acre mine site which operated for only for 4 years.
+The Flambeau Mine is sometimes presented as an example of a clean sulfide mine.
+This mine was a very small open pit mine (32 acre pit) on a 161 acre mine site which operated for only for 4 years.
 Despite the short exposure to sulfide mine contamination, significant issues exist.

 Here we note that the federal district court found that the mine discharged copper contamination at levels exceeding state standards www.casemine.com/judgement/us/5914f59aadd7b0493498b3f0).
 However, the Seventh Circuit Court of Appeals then ruled that this case could not proceed further, since Flambeau was entitled to a "permit shield" because it had no notice its state permit wasn’t valid so was entitled to rely on that permit.
 In other words, the State of Wisconsin approved the contamination.
 And of course, the court did rule that the mine did release pollution.